ActiveBrainAtlas/MouseBrainAtlas_dev/demo/README.md

 ---------------------------

-## Install packages, setup environment variables and download input data
+## Install packages, setup environment variables

 The following has been tested on Linux Ubuntu 16.04 and might not work on other operating systems.